- Average length of stay 3 days

 With the aging of the facial area, subcutaneous adipose tissue decreases.
 The aesthetic appearance of the face disappears with the loss of elasticity of the tissues.
-The purpose of facial fat transfer is to replace these fat tissue losses by providing fullness, deep wrinkle removal, and fat injection.
+The purpose of facial fat transfer is to eliminate these fat tissue losses by providing fullness, deep wrinkle removal and fat injection.

-Areas where facial fat transfer is most common:
+Areas where facial fat transfer is done commonly:

 - Temporal area

 - Tear trough

 The use of aspirin and derivative drugs should be discontinued for 1 week before surgery.
 The fat to be injected is usually taken from the abdomen, waist, or any suitable body area with special vacuum cannulas.
 After a special procedure, the fat tissue is injected with special tips.
 This can be done alone or in combination with other operations.
 The operation is performed under local anesthesia in small areas and under general anesthesia in larger areas.
 The operation lasts between half and 1 hour.